 Sunburst Projects was awarded \$150,000 for STRMU and Supportive Services in 2021.
 Sunburst Projects executed these services and was awarded all remaining HOPWA-CV funds for additional STRMU and Supportive Services.
-They are expected to the last of HOPWA-CV by the end of 2023.
+They spent the last of HOPWA-CV funds in 2023.